Gedeon Ngoga, 34, is a noncommunicable diseases program manager at Partners In Health/Inshuti Mu Buzima.

 My biggest challenge as a nurse is working with limited resources.
 Patients living in extreme poverty are always very limited.
 It breaks my heart to see the devastating levels of poverty that many of our patients face, and it is difficult to provide enough comprehensive care to these vulnerable people.

-At PIH/IMB, we have a program called Monitoring and Enhanced Supervision at Health Centers (MESH), which is very helpful.
+At PIH/IMB, we have a program called Mentoring and Enhanced Supervision at Health Centers (MESH), which is very helpful.
 This new model focuses on improving the quality of nursing care and health centers through on-the-job mentorship.
 We aim to improve quality instead of simply inspecting quality.

 Through this nurse-to-nurse mentorship, gaps in knowledge and ability are identified and filled in a sustainable way.
 I am involved in the MESH program for NCD nurses, which we have rolled out at both the health center and district hospital levels.
 With the NCD nurse mentors, we are establishing high-quality decentralized NCD care.
 This is a multi-faceted program and we think about all aspects of high-quality care, from data collection and quality, to protocol adherence for care providers and on-the-spot problem solving.

 One of the most impactful experiences that I’ve had as a nurse is when I met a young diabetic patient—he was on the verge of dying at a very young age.
 He started to receive care at one of the PIH/IMB-supported hospitals, and was eventually transferred to another facility.
 I felt so drawn to him; I couldn’t see another patient die at a young age of a manageable disease.
 I decided to follow up with him closely, even when he was outside of the PIH/IMB catchment area.
 He eventually made a full recovery.
 Seeing this one life healthy and happy again was incredibly rewarding.

 I love my job, and I love it most when I see people healthy and happy, knowing that I’ve played a role in their healing.comments powered by Disqus